-If the University determines that there are reasonable cause to charge a respondent with a violation of the Student Code of Conduct, it shall issue a written Charge Letter to the respondent.
+If the University determines that there is reasonable cause to charge a respondent with a violation of the Student Code of Conduct, it shall issue a written Charge Letter to the respondent.
 A Charge Letter is typically issued within 1-5 class days, but may take 30-45 class days after the initial referral when a case undergoes an investigation.
 In extenuating circumstances, it may take longer for a Charge Letter to be issued.
 Charge Letters are sent to students via their University of North Florida email account.

 Charge Letters provide timely written notice to the respondent’s alleged violation.
 They include the allegations to be investigated at the hearing, the citation to the specific provision of the Student Code of Conduct at issue, the available process options to be used in determining whether a violation has occurred and associated rights, and the date, time, and location of the disciplinary hearing.

 The Charge Letter will be provided at least 7 class days before the originally scheduled disciplinary hearing.
 For students under 18 years of age, the Charge Letter will also be provided to the student’s parent to the extent permitted under FERPA.

 The Charge Letter will instruct the student to contact OSAR within 3 class days of receipt of the letter to schedule an informational meeting to discuss the process for the proceedings and answer any questions, known as a Pre-Disciplinary Hearing Review.
 Failure to contact the office within 3 class days will result in waiver of the Pre-Disciplinary Hearing Review.